BCIT partners with options for sexual health to support certified practice in reproductive health for registered nurses in BC

 - NSPN 7710 Pelvic Exam Course – ** Recomended pre-requisite for NSPN 7735 and NSPN 7736.
 This practical combined online theory and skills (1 day) workshop prepares clinicians to offer trauma-informated and patient-centred pelvic exams.
 Students will have the opportunity to perform pelvic exams on Clinical Teaching Assistants, who are trained to teach and guide students in pelvic exams while receiving exams themselves.
 Please note this course is not required for certified practice but is strongly recommended as a pre-requisite to NSPN 7736.

 - NSPN 7720 Contraceptive Management – is taught as an online, six week, two credit course that is offered a six per year.
-The curriculum is approved by CRNBC and framed upon the CRNBC’s Contraceptive Management Decision Support Tools.
+The curriculum is approved by BCCNM and framed upon the BCCNM’s Contraceptive Management Decision Support Tools.

 - NSPN 7735 Sexually Transmitted Infections Management – Theory Only – is a theory-based, ten week, two credit, online course.
-The curriculum approved by CRNBC and is based upon the CRNBC’s Sexually Transmitted Infection Management Decision Support Tools.
+The curriculum approved by BCCNM and is based upon the BCCNM’s Sexually Transmitted Infection Management Decision Support Tools.
 In order to be certified, students must pass this theory course and the clinical course (NSPN 7736)

 Employers interested in booking a group of nurses outside of the posted dates should contact the Perinatal Program Head, Farah Jetha.
 Please note that the minimum number for a cohort is six.